Moot Court Summer 2015_judge and students

 Ever heard the phrase, “It’s who you know”?
 It’s true!
 To land a great job, in addition to developing strong legal skills, it is key to know a lot of lawyers.
 At USF Law, you get a running start because of the school’s extensive and supportive alumni community.

-The Office of Career Services holds workshops to help you learn to network effectively.
+The Office of Career Services helps you learn to network effectively beginning in the first semester of your first year.
 Students learn how to approach attorneys, conversational tips, and how to develop a lasting professional relationship.
 Students also learn how to find attorneys and connect with them in person or online to conduct informational interviews.
 Career Services' attorney-counselors can facilitate email introductions with alumni and other contacts in the legal community.

 Throughout the year, we offer a range of events.